Research Funding Bodies are the catalysts of the EOSC

-Research funding bodies are key stakeholders for the development of the EOSC.
-In recognition of this, they were among the first to be involved in extensive discussions with the European Commission’s High Level Expert Group in 2016 with a view to contribute to the initial recommendations on the realisation of the EOSC.
+Research Funders are stakeholders which can support cultural change through institutional policies and mandates.
+Research Funders are thus one of the most important actors to influence and support the EOSC.
+As such, they were involved in discussions with the European Commission’s High-Level Expert Group in 2016 with a view to contribute to the initial recommendations on the realisation of the EOSC.

 Several bodies at the European level make research grants available to researchers regardless of their nationality or field of research.
 Many of these funders are part of EU institutions and programmes – including for example Joint Research Centres, or the Marie Skłodowska-Curie Actions.
 Other European funding programmes are managed by the European Research Council, the European Science Foundation, the European University Institute, the European Association of National Metrology Institutes (EURAMET), etc.

 Many European countries have one or more national agencies responsible for research, science and/or technology development.
-The policies and mandates of these agencies will inevitably be different from country to country, but they are essential drivers of Open Science and it is vital for the EOSC to engage in a common platform with these stakeholders.
+The policies and mandates of these agencies inevitably vary from country to country, but they are essential drivers of Open Science through their policies, grants, calls for proposals and activities, and it is vital for the EOSC to engage with them.

 - The EOSC long-term sustainability plan will contribute to better visibility and management of future funding.